-Venice’s outlying Torcello island has been described by Henry James in his book, Italian Hours, as a “case of unheeded collapse” yet “enchantment lurks in it”.
-My husband and I went on a half-day tour to explore the outlying islands of Murano, Burano and Torcello on the Venetian lagoon a couple of years ago.
+Henry James in his book, Italian Hours, described Venice’s outlying Torcello island as a “case of unheeded collapse” yet “enchantment lurks in it”.
+My husband and I went on a half-day tour to explore the outlying islands of Murano, Burano and Torcello on the Venetian lagoon.
 We found it was everything Mr. James described along with some pleasant surprises.

 The short walk led us to Torcello’s main tourist attractions.
 From a distance, the square-shaped bell tower or campanile was visible but closed during renovations.
 The small plaza was home to two churches that have withstood the ravages of weather and time.

-The Basilica of Santa Maria Assunta was founded in 639 AD and last rebuilt in 1008 AD.
-It was the oldest monumental building in the Venetian lagoon and was dedicated to the Virgin Mary – dubbed as Venice’s first cathedral.
+The Basilica of Santa Maria Assunta, founded in 639 AD and last rebuilt in 1008 AD, stands as the oldest monumental building in the Venetian lagoon.
+Dedicated to the Virgin Mary, it earned the title of Venice’s first cathedral.

 Don’t let its simple, rough-looking facade fool you.
 This church housed some fine collection of Byzantine wall mosaics from the 11th century.

-The octagonal building of the Church of Santa Fosca was built between the 11th and 12th century- a bit newer than its neighbor.
-Its purpose was to hold the body of a virgin martyr, St. Fosca from Ravenna whose remains are still stored under the altar.
+The octagonal building of the Church of Santa Fosca was constructed between the 11th and 12th centuries, making it slightly newer than its neighbor.
+Its purpose was to house the body of a virgin martyr, St. Fosca from Ravenna.
+Her remains are still kept under the altar.

-The church was designed as a Greek cross style (arms of equal length), with three apses or semi-domes.
+They designed the church as a Greek cross style (arms of equal length), with three apses or semi-domes.
 From what I’ve read, its interior was a bit more simplistic than the basilica next door.

 Off to the side of the plaza were the Pallazo del Consiglio or Council Palace which was the local government’s seat during the 14th century and the Archives Palace.
 This is now a museum that houses a collection of various church fragments that once stood in Torcello and some Byzantine objects and many of the island’s artifacts.